GuelphCodingCommunity/policy/CODE_OF_CONDUCT.md

 ## Disclaimer

 At times, GCC presentations may bring up controversial issues such as governance of open-source projects, toxicity with tech communities, or ethics in technology.
-We may also present skills and technologies which may used adversarially.
+We may also present skills and technologies which may be used adversarially.
 GCC absolves responsibility for any actions taken which are as a direct or indirect consequence of knowledge or content presented at GCC meetings.

 ## Guidelines for discussion